16 ways to drive website traffic and increase search ranking

 In a nutshell, make sure your website loads fast, is easy to navigate, and offers flexible mobile design.

-10. Take advantage of Google My Business
+10. Take advantage of your Google Business Profile

 You can try this now by searching "Molly Moon's Ice Cream" on Google.
 Immediately, you'll notice that the entire right side of the screen is dedicated to Molly Moon's, displaying any information you could ever want to know about the famed Seattle shop.